Amul: A Global Pioneer in the Dairy Industry

 Financial Indicators

-Amul's financial trajectory is noteworthy, with its brand value reaching $3.3 billion by 2023, reflecting an 11% growth.
-The company's Brand Strength Index (BSI) score is 91.0 out of 100, earning an AAA+ rating, solidifying its position as the world’s strongest food brand.
+Amul's financial performance is remarkable, with its brand value reaching $3.3 billion by 2023, marking an 11% growth.
+The company boasts a Brand Strength Index (BSI) score of 91.0 out of 100, earning an AAA+ rating, solidifying its position as the world's strongest food brand.
+In the fiscal year 2025, Amul reported a turnover of ₹90,000 crore (approximately $10.8 billion USD) and aims to surpass the ₹1 lakh crore (approximately $12 billion USD) mark within two years.

 Important Company Events